domoszlai/juicy-gcode/README.md

 ## Configuration

-The generated GCode is highly dependent on the actual device it will be executed by and it may also contain color dependent configuration.
-In juicy-gcode these settings are called GCode *flavor* and consists of the following:
+The generated GCode is highly dependent on the actual device it will be executed by and one might also want to generate different GCode for different colors.
+In juicy-gcode these settings are called GCode *flavor* and consist of the following:

 - Begin GCode routine (commands that are executed *before* the actual print job)
 - End GCode routine (commands that are executed *after* the actual print job)
-- Tool on (commands to switch the tool on, e.g. lower pen)
+- Tool on (commands to switch the tool on, e.g. lower the pen)
-- Tool off (commands to switch the tool off e.g. lift pen)
+- Tool off (commands to switch the tool off e.g. lift the pen)
 - Color dependent settings

 These settings can be provided by a YAML configuration file.
 The default settings